I've been a professional

 This relentless

-progression is illustrated by variations of the
+progression cn take years to reach a conclusion.
+It's illustrated by variations of the

 Jellinek

-Curve used in many addiction recovery programs.
+Curve used in many addiction-recovery programs.

 Depending on many factors, the wounded person may eventually